Dianne Cohler-Esses

-Dianne Cohler-Esses, who grew up in Brooklyn,New York, is the first Syrian-Jewish woman to become a rabbi.
+Dianne Cohler-Esses grew up in Brooklyn, New York and is the first Syrian-Jewish woman to become a rabbi.
 She was ordained by the Jewish Theological Seminary in 1995.
-She has since worked as an administrator and educator for many institutions including the National Jewish Center for Learning and Leadership, the Bronfman youth fellowships, the Curriculum Initiative, and the UJA Federation.
-In 2012, the Jewish community organization Romemu chose her as its new education director.
+She is a leader in Jewish education and has worked with many institutions including the National Jewish Center for Learning and Leadership, the Bronfman youth fellowships, the Curriculum Initiative, and the UJA Federation.
+In 2012, she took on the position of Director of Lifelong Learning at Romemu, a Renewal Congregation on the Upper West Side of Manhattan..
+Amongst her achievements is her role as lead educator in the Open Book program - a hybrid in-person and virtual weekly class attended by participants from around the globe.